history

 The first QWERTY keyboard appearing on a Sholes and Glidden typewriter – 1874

-The Sholes and Glidden typewriter of 1874 was the first typewriter to introduce the QWERTY keyboard.
-The purpose of this layout was to help prevent the type bars from clashing with each other by separating the type bars for letters that are frequently typed in sequence, such as ‘t’ and ‘h’.
+The Sholes and Glidden typewriter of 1874 was the first to introduce the QWERTY keyboard layout.
+This arrangement was designed to prevent the type bars from clashing by separating letters that are often typed in sequence, such as ‘t’ and ‘h’.

-Attempts were made to introduce more efficient keyboard layouts once typewriter designs had evolved and the jamming of the type bars was no longer such a problem, but it was too late, people had already learned one arrangement of keys and understandably did not want to learn another.
+Later, more efficient keyboard layouts were proposed once typewriter designs had evolved and jamming was less of a problem.
+However, by then, people had already learned the QWERTY arrangement and understandably were reluctant to switch.

-It is interesting to note that the word ‘typewriter’ can be typed using only the top row of the QWERTY keyboard.
-It is rumoured that this was done to allow the typewriter salesmen to quickly type the word ‘typewriter’ to impress the curious eyes watching.
-It is almost certainly the case, as the odds of having these letters randomly appear in the same row is very low.
+Interestingly, the word ‘typewriter’ can be typed using only the top row of the QWERTY keyboard.
+It is said this was intentional, allowing salesmen to quickly type the word ‘typewriter’ to impress curious onlookers.
+This is likely true, as the odds of those letters appearing randomly in the same row are very low.

-The Sholes and Glidden keyboard only has uppercase characters.
-The successor to the Sholes and Glidden, the Remington 2 typewriter from 1878, has a shifting carriage giving both upper and lower case characters.
+The Sholes and Glidden keyboard included only uppercase characters.
+Its successor, the Remington 2 typewriter of 1878, featured a shifting carriage that allowed both upper and lower case characters.

 Sholes and Glidden letterhead from 1875.